Monastery of the Holy Cross

 Corpus Christi Procession 2017 3

 Gradually, as the community grew and stabilized, the distance between the French culture of the Jerusalem model and the realities of the situation in the United States became more and more apparent.
 In the middle of the 1990’s, the community sought to affiliate itself with the Subiaco Congregation of the Order of Saint Benedict.
-The Abbey of Christ in the Desert graciously agreed to be our adopted motherhouse and sent monks to assist in our Benedictine formation.
+The Abbey of Christ in the Desert graciously agreed to be our adopted mother-house and sent monks to assist in our Benedictine formation.

-In fidelity to our mission to the city, we schedule our day to allow the most number of guests, and we pray daily for the bishops, priests and consecrated persons in the Archdiocese, as well as for vocations.
+In fidelity to our mission to the city, we schedule our day to allow the greatest number of guests, and we pray daily for the bishops, priests and consecrated persons in the Archdiocese, as well as for vocations.

 Prior Peter blessing